Thadeuks/Translator-Python/README.md

 I would really appreciate that you give it a try, check the code and comment me about anything that i could improve.

-You can have acces to the code [clicking here.](https://github.com/Thadeuks/Translator-Python/blob/master/main.py "clicking here.")
+You can have access to the code [clicking here.](https://github.com/Thadeuks/Translator-Python/blob/master/main.py "clicking here.")

 # Requeriments